open-metadata/OpenMetadata/openmetadata-docs/content/v1.5.x-SNAPSHOT/deployment/security/saml/docker.md

 The configuration below already uses the presets shown in the example of SAML configurations, you can change to yours.

+{% note %}

+If you are using an environment variable from an external file in our setup, and this environment variable is commented out in the `docker-compose` file, it will not be considered.
+To ensure it works, the commented section in the docker-compose file must be uncommented.

+{% /note %}

 ```shell
 # OpenMetadata Server IDP Configuration
 SAML_IDP_ENTITY_ID=https://mocksaml.com/api/saml/sso